mike711028/Intro_to_Cpp/21_Storage Classes and Scope.md

    + **extern** - used to declare an object that is defined in another translation unit of within the enclosing scope but has an external linkage.
    + **thread_local** - declares that the identifier is only accessible on the thread in which it is created.
-     This prevents sharing of the identifier across multiple threads in the same application.
-     This is part of the C++11 standard.
+     This prevents sharing of the identifier across multiple threads in the same application.This is part of the C++11 standard.